Shrimp Lo Mein is a dish that combines ease and big flavor!

 How To Make Shrimp Lo Mein

-STEP ONE – Cook pasta according to package directions, adding the shrimp during the last minute of cook time; drain and reserve 1/2 cup of the cooking liquid.
+- Cook pasta according to package instructions, adding the shrimp during the last minute of cook time; drain and reserve 1/2 cup of the cooking liquid.

-STEP THREE – In a small bowl, whisk together the soy sauce, Mirin, honey, garlic, ginger, and sesame oil.
-Drizzle mixture over the pasta.
-Add the remaining 1/4 cup of cooking liquid and stir.
-Cook until mixture thickens.
-Serve and enjoy!
+- In a small bowl, whisk together the soy sauce, Mirin, honey, garlic, ginger, and sesame oil.

+- Noodles.
 I used linguini for this recipe; it holds up nicely to the veggies and the sauce.
 Be sure to add in the shrimp during the last couple of minutes of your linguini cook time.
 Feel free to use spaghetti noodles, angel hair pasta, or ramen noodles in place of the linguini!
+You can also use chow mein noodles for a more authentic taste.

 - Snow peas